 In one alternative, it is preferable that the device that provides the tangible receipt automatically capture the receipt if it is not taken within a given time, e.g., 5-10 seconds and typically 8 seconds.
 Optionally, the device may shred or otherwise destroy such captured receipts for security.

 Optionally, a presence sensor may be included in the voting apparatus to detect the presence of a voter, and may be selectively activated by a voting official, if desired.
 Any suitable infrared (IR) or other proximity sensor may be employed.
-If the voter leaves without taking the printed or other tangible receipt, the presence sensor may cause the receipt to be captured by the voting apparatus and/or may require election official intervention to clear the voting apparatus for the next voting session, such as be entering a preassigned authorization code, and/or to take possession of the un-taken receipt.
+If the voter leaves or leaves without taking the printed or other tangible receipt, the presence sensor may cause the processor to terminate the voting session and/or may cause the receipt to be captured by the voting apparatus and/or may require election official intervention to clear the voting apparatus for the next voting session, such as be entering a preassigned authorization code, and/or to take possession of the un-taken 5 receipt.
+Optionally, a timer may be included for terminating a voting session if the voter fails to act within a predetermined time and/or fails to complete voting and/or fails to respond to a prompt to act.
+The timer may operate based on a total elapsed time and/or a time elapsed wherein each voting screen is presented.
+The voting session is terminated when a sensor ceases detecting presence of the voter during the voting session; and/or when the voter does not make a voting selection within a predetermined time after a voting screen of the sequence of voting screens is displayed.

-In another alternative, it is preferable that the device that provides the tangible receipt do so in a manner that makes the receipt available for viewing by the voter for verifying the 5 voting record information thereon prior to the voter terminating the voting session.
-The receipt is then captured in each case at the end of the voting session, as when the voter signals such end or opens the curtain of the voting machine or a given time has elapsed, and the collected receipts serve as an inde-10 pendent verification of the tabulated voting result,
+In another alternative, it is preferable that the device that provides the tangible receipt do so in a manner that makes the receipt available for viewing by the voter for verifying the voting record information thereon prior to the voter terminating the voting session.
+The receipt is then captured in each 20 case at the end of the voting session, as when the voter signals such end or opens the curtain of the voting machine or a given time has elapsed, and the collected receipts serve as an independent verification of the tabulated voting result,

-The arrangement of FIG. 4 also is useful for provisional voting, i.e. allowing a voter whose qualification to vote is in doubt or questioned or challenged to vote in a given election on a provisional basis, the provision being that the provisional 15 voter's vote is counted if and only if, after investigation, the provisional voter is determined to be qualified to vote in that election.
-Circumstances under which provisional voting arises include, e.g., where a voter registers or moves residence too close in time to an election for the registration records at 20 the polling place to reflect same, or an error or omission exists in the registration records at the polling place.
+The arrangement of FIG. 4 also is useful for provisional 25 voting, i.e. allowing a voter whose qualification to vote is in doubt or questioned or challenged to vote in a given election on a provisional basis, the provision being that the provisional voter's vote is counted if and only if, after investigation, the provisional voter is determined to be qualified to vote in that 30 election.
+Circumstances under which provisional voting arises include, e.g., where a voter registers or moves residence too close in time to an election for the registration records at the polling place to reflect same, or an error or omission exists in the registration records at the polling place.